dltmjk/ellul/content/zettelkasten/literature notes/Honour/simplicius simplicissimus/Explanations, Opacity, Models.md

 What is an explanation?
 	1. In relation to computer science - is abstracting
-		1. Find the source with the american scientist article - cosmology?
+		1. Find the source with the american scientist article - cosmology? [[Explanations]]
 	2. Literature
 		1. Appealing to correlations is not an accurate way of producing explanation.
 Instead, there needs to be a line of causation [[The Automated Laplacean Demon; How ML Challenges Our Views on Prediction and Explanation]]
 		2. Prediction and explanation in regards to the scientific instrument